 IMMERSION ZONE with engaging, interactive educational displays

 EINSTEIN EXPLORATION STATION with creative, hands-on learning experiences and challenges

 Science-based education and experiential displays will establish IDSDC as an international centerpiece for supporting the growing worldwide interest in dark sky preservation.
 This approach will serve as a portal to better understanding astronomy, the space program, the universe, and life on earth.
 Children and adults alike will be introduced to and awed by the wonders of the universe.

-The privately-funded, non-profit $18 million IDSDC will be located in Fountain Hills, Arizona and will fulfill its education mission by supporting STEM programs and fostering partnerships with Arizona State University, area community colleges, and high schools.
-The facility will offer programs and experiences that will inspire, educate, and stir imaginations.
+The non-profit IDSDC will fulfill its educational mission by supporting STEM programs and fostering partnerships with Arizona State University, area community colleges, and high schools.
+The facility will offer programs and experiences to inspire, educate, and stir imaginations.
 Additionally, it will address the rapidly growing interest in astrotourism, thus serving as an educational and experiential attraction for Arizona and beyond.

-The anticipated uses of the facility are wide-ranging and include working partnerships with other institutions, lectures, public viewing and research in the observatory, planetarium shows, advanced placement courses, astronomy camps, lessons in astrophotography, exhibit competitions, video productions, star parties, tours, visits, receptions, and much more.
+The anticipated uses of the facility are wide-ranging.
+They include working partnerships with other institutions, lectures, public viewing and research in the observatory, video productions, star parties, tours, visits, receptions, and much more.